-Puerto Rican Light (Cueva Vientos), a new Dia commission by artist duo Allora & Calzadilla, is situated within a natural limestone cave system near the southern coast of Puerto Rico, between the municipalities of Guayanilla and Peñuelas.
-This new long-term, site-specific work integrates the journey to the site as part of the viewer’s engagement to create an immersive experience.
+Puerto Rican Light (Cueva Vientos), a Dia commission by artist duo Allora & Calzadilla, was situated within a natural limestone cave system near the southern coast of Puerto Rico, between the municipalities of Guayanilla and Peñuelas.
+This long-term, site-specific work integrated the journey to the site as part of the viewer’s engagement to create an immersive experience.
 Bringing together art-historical and technical experimentation, it epitomizes the artists’ interest in confronting contemporary spectatorship with the deepest layers of the human past.

-Puerto Rican Light (Cueva Vientos) is Dia Art Foundation’s first commissioned site outside the continental United States since Joseph Beuys’s 7000 Eichen (7000 Oaks), which was inaugurated at Documenta in 1982.
-Online reservations are available here.
+Puerto Rican Light (Cueva Vientos) was Dia Art Foundation’s first commissioned site outside the continental United States since Joseph Beuys’s 7000 Eichen (7000 Oaks), which was inaugurated at Documenta in 1982.

 This project is organized in collaboration with Para La Naturaleza, the nonprofit unit of The Conservation Trust of Puerto Rico.